|What is Fracto-Music?

 |Example of fracto-music:

-(Go to Samples page to hear an audio recording of this work)
+(Go to Recordings page to hear an audio recording of this work)

 |The term "fracto" comes from the Latin term "fractus" meaning to break apart or fragment.

 Many artists today have used the idea of fragmentation and brokenness as themes in their